- Download our general terms and conditions >here< or read below.

 Article 3.
 Orders

-- The Client accepts that Taxperience is required to comply with applicable laws and regulations in accepting and performing its orders, such as the Money Laundering and Terrorist Financing (Prevention) Act (Wwtf).
+3.2 The Client accepts that Taxperience is required to comply with applicable laws and regulations in accepting and performing its orders, such as the Money Laundering and Terrorist Financing (Prevention) Act (Wwtf) and the Dutch Law regarding the implementation of the Mandatory Disclosure Rules following from Council Directive (EU) 2018/822.
+Taxperience is entitled to disclose any information to the competent authorities which in the opinion of Taxperience is required to comply with the applicable laws and regulations.

 Article 4.
 Fees and payments

-- The hourly or day/half-day fee for intermediary services depends on the experience of the interim professional engaged and the nature and importance of the order.
+4.2 The hourly or day/half-day fee or recruitment fee for (intermediary) services depends on the experience of the (interim) professional engaged and the nature and importance of the order.

-- The rates specified in offers and order confirmations are, unless otherwise stated, in euros, excluding VAT, excluding travel, accommodation and other expenses.
+4.3 The rates specified in offers and order confirmations are, unless otherwise stated, in euros, excluding six per cent (6%) office charges, excluding VAT, excluding travel, accommodation and other expenses.

 Article 5.
 Complaints